Under 2 hours

 It’s light's out, and you've already determined that a burned-out bulb isn't the culprit.
 And just to be thorough, you've also checked the main service panel for a tripped breaker or a blown fuse.
 What do you do next?
 Well, first you need to find out if power is actually getting to the light socket.
 Assuming it is, your next step is to verify that the light socket itself is at fault.
 Here's how to do both.

-This project guide shows how to do both by highlighting the steps for checking to see if power is getting to the socket and that it is in good working order.
+This guide shows how to test a light socket and the steps for checking to see if power is getting to the socket and that it is in good working order.